 - Long Term Growth – Want to maximize returns over the life of the investment, have a long-term investment horizon, and are comfortable with more potential variability year to year

-(there is also a questionnaire if you aren't sure which one you are)
+(there is a questionnaire if you aren't sure which type of investor you are)

-For these plans, you simply pick one, open an account, and deposit money.
+For these plans, you simply pick one type, open an account, and deposit money.
 Fundrise handles the rest.